zeon-studio/astroplate/src/content/homepage/english/-index.md

 # Banner
 banner:
   title: "Control Alt Repeat"
-  content: "Control Alt Repeat is a small company based in the North West of the UK.
-We're aiming to reduce electronic waste going unloved or to waste.<br />We can help with recoving old memories from tapes, selling your unused games consoles, or minor repairs and refurbishing.
-Read on to find out more about our services."
+  content: "Bringing New Life to Your Forgotten Tech<br /><br />We're a small, passionate company based in the North West of the UK, dedicated to reducing electronic waste.
+Whether it's recovering cherished memories from old tapes, selling unused game consoles, or performing minor repairs and refurbishments, we're here to ensure your old electronics find new purpose.<br /><br />Explore our services to see how we can help you give your gadgets a second chance."
   image: "/images/banner.png"
   button:
     enable: true